digipost/digipost-api-client-dotnet/docs/_v10_0/1_setup.md

 layout: default
 ---

-The client library is available as a nuget package.
-The client library (and associated nuget package) is updated regularly as new functionality is added.
+The client library is available as a Nuget package.
+The client library (and associated Nuget package) is updated regularly as new functionality is added.

 To install the Nuget package, follow these steps in Visual Studio/Rider: